OfficeDev/O365-Windows-Start/README.md

 We'll be adding examples of how to use Files and Email client APIs in updates to this project, so make sure to check back.
 Below are the operations that you can perform with this sample:

 Calendar
-  -Get calendar events
+  - Get calendar events
-  -Create events
+  - Create events
-  -Update events
+  - Update events
-  -Delete events
+  - Delete events

 Contacts
-  -Get contacts
+  - Get contacts
-  -Create contacts
+  - Create contacts
-  -Update contacts
+  - Update contacts
-  -Delete contacts
+  - Delete contacts
-  -Change contact photo
+  - Change contact photo

 Users and Groups
-  -Get display name
+  - Get display name
-  -Get job title
+  - Get job title
-  -Get profile picture
+  - Get profile picture
-  -Get user ID
+  - Get user ID
-  -Check signed in/out state
+  - Check signed in/out state

 <a name="prerequisites"></a>
 ## Prerequisites and Configuration ##